fictorial/jefe/README.markdown

 ### IPC

 Jefe and the child processes communicate through a pipe.
 Jefe sends a request, the child handles the request, and the child returns a response to Jefe.
-Requests and responses are JSON objects delimited by CRLF ("\r\n").

-Requests include:

-* specifying untrusted scripts with an associated name ("AddScript")
-* executing the scripts with an optional sandbox environment ("RunScript")
-* removing the untrusted scripts associated with a name ("RemoveScript")

 See the [IPC Documentation](http://github.com/fictorial/jefe/blob/master/doc/ipc.markdown)